Wallace Groves: Associations

+Waning influence

 It appeared that after the end of UBP monopoly on power in the Bahamas, Groves's influence was on the wane.
-The new prime minister, Mr. Lynden Pindling, made new arrangements for payments and diversified into narcotics trafficking, ceding the island of Norman's Cay for use by Carlos Lehder.
 The Freeport complex, which was deemed very successful, continued in operation, and in 1968 a new Groves casino complex was opened on Paradise Island near Nassau.
 It was run by Eddie Cellini.

-Last years

-Groves lived in grand style in Freeport in a large, blue-green tiled home, and spent his leisure on his private island, Little Whale Cay 33 miles off Nassau.
-He ruled his concession in monarchial fashion: "Residents and employees often complained that the authority which had broad power to expel, ran the island in police-state fashion."
 In 1968 and 1978 he sold off parts of his business empire for large sums ($80 and $38 million, respectively).
 He sold his GBPA interest to Sir Charles Hayward.

+Personal life and death

+Groves married Georgette Cusson in 1940.

+Groves lived in grand style in Freeport in a large, blue-green tiled home, and spent his leisure on his private island, Little Whale Cay 33 miles off Nassau.
+He ruled his concession in monarchial fashion, known as "King Wallace"... "[r]esidents and employees often complained that the authority which had broad power to expel, ran the island in police-state fashion."

-Wallace Groves died in 1988 in Miami of a stroke.
-He was 86.
+Groves died on 20 January 1988 in Coral Gables, Miami of a stroke at age 86.
+He was survived by three sons, and two daughters.
+His wife had died the previous September.